The Ballinger Company: 1920s

+In 1923, Ballinger designed the renowned Atwater Kent radio manufacturing plant in Philadelphia, while also designing their first hospital, the Philadelphia Home for Incurables/Inglis House, and the Benevolent and Protective Order of Elks, Lodge Number 878 in New York City.

 In 1928, Ballinger built the Commodore Theatre, a grand cinema in West Philadelphia that held 1,105 seats.
 This building is now home of the Masjid Al-Jamia of Philadelphia.

-In 1923, Ballinger began design on its first hospital, the Philadelphia Home for Incurables/Inglis House.
-Also in 1923, Ballinger built Benevolent and Protective Order of Elks, Lodge Number 878 in New York City.